-The Company's foreign subsidiaries operate and sell the Company's products and services in various countries and jurisdictions around the world.
+The Company has foreign subsidiaries that operate and sell products and services in various countries and jurisdictions around the world.
 As a result, the Company is exposed to foreign currency exchange risks.
-For those subsidiaries whose functional currency is not the U.S. dollar, assets and liabilities are translated into U.S. dollar equivalents at the exchange rate in effect on the balance sheet date and revenues and expenses are translated into U.S. dollars using the average exchange rate over the period.
-Resulting currency translation adjustments are recorded in accumulated other comprehensive income (loss) in the Consolidated Balance Sheets.
-The Company recorded net gains resulting from foreign exchange translation of \$318,000 and \$31,000 for the three months ended June 30, 2017 and 2016, respectively.
-The Company recorded a net gain resulting from foreign exchange translation of \$22,000 for the nine months ended June 30, 2017 and a net loss resulting from foreign exchange translation of \$98,000 for the nine months ended June 30, 2016.
+For those subsidiaries whose functional currency is not the U.S. dollar, assets and liabilities are translated into U.S. dollars equivalents at the exchange rate in effect on the balance sheet date and revenues and expenses are translated into U.S. dollars using the average exchange rate over the period.
+Resulting currency translation adjustments are recorded in accumulated other comprehensive income (loss) in the consolidated balance sheets.
+The Company recorded net gains resulting from foreign exchange translation of \$189,000 for the three months ended December 31, 2017 and net losses resulting from foreign exchange translation of \$370,000 for the three months ended December 31, 2016.